gdi3d/learning-to-build/docs/README.md

 - [Redis](https://redis.io/)
 - [Linux Cronjobs](https://www.educba.com/cron-in-linux/)

 The project uses a microservices architecture.
-What are microservices? to put it in simple terms microservices pattern is a way to split into small piece a system, and each microservice is designed to do one thing and one thing only.
+What are microservices? to put it in simple terms microservices pattern is a way to split into small pieces a system, and each microservice is designed to do one thing and one thing only.

 > To know more about microservices and why it's used, read these articles
 >